All for You (Janet Jackson album): Commercial performance

 All for You debuted at number one on the US Billboard 200, selling 605,128 copies in its first week.
 At the time of its release, it had the second highest opening sales from a female artist in SoundScan history, only behind Britney Spears's Oops!...I Did It Again, and tenth highest overall.
 As of 2014, the album has the fifteenth highest first week sales by a female solo artist.
 It placed at number two in its second week, with 310,000 copies sold.
 In its third week, it sold 215,000 copies, placing at number three.
 It sold 149,000 copies the following week, achieving an estimated total of 1,279,128 copies sold within its first month of release.
 It also opened at number one in Canada, with first week sales of 37,200 and in South Africa with 44,722 copies sold in its first week.

 All for You was a commercial success internationally, debuting within the top three of Australia, Belgium, France, Germany, Greece, South Korea, Switzerland, and the United Kingdom.
 It also opened within the top five of Denmark, the Netherlands, Japan, Norway, and Sweden.
 It debuted within the top ten of Austria, Italy, New Zealand, and Spain, and the top twenty of Ireland and Poland.
 It peaked at number two on European Top 100 Albums.
 In February 2014, it debuted at number thirty-nine on South Korea's Gaon Chart.

 The album was certified double platinum by the Recording Industry Association of America (RIAA) on May 18, 2001, denoting two million units shipped.
 It was certified gold in Australia, Belgium, Denmark, France, Germany, New Zealand, Switzerland, and the United Kingdom.
 It was certified triple platinum in Canada and Japan, where it became the biggest selling international pop album of the year, and quadruple platinum in South Africa.
 As of September 2009, All for You has sold 3,107,000 copies in the United States, according to Nielsen SoundScan.
 It also sold an additional 100,000 copies through BMG Music Club.
-As of 2023, it has sold over 8 million copies worldwide.
+All for You was the 12th best-selling album of 2001, selling 5 million copies worldwide in that year according to the International Federation of the Phonographic Industry (IFPI).
+As of 2021, the album has sold more than seven million copies worldwide.